 Growth teams in successful organizations such as Facebook are known to focus on a single key metric, often called the North Star metric.
 Every test that the team conducts assesses the improvement in this metric.
 The key metric for your organization needn’t be the same as that of another organization; you must define it based on the nature of your business.
 In the growth stage, key metrics are usually related to customer acquisition.

-Since growth focussed teams are multidisciplinary in nature, metrics must be defined in a way that enables contributions from every relevant function.
+Since growth focused teams are multidisciplinary in nature, metrics must be defined in a way that enables contributions from every relevant function.
 The right metrics create holistic and sustainable growth across the funnel in an organization.
 For customer-facing businesses, it is a good idea to divide the absolute goal into supply side and demand side goals, especially if you have separate teams working on each side.

 Growth mindset teams at social networking and content platforms such as Facebook typically have Monthly Active Users and Time Spent on Platform as metrics.
-On the other hand, AirBnB focuses on room nights per day.
+On the other hand, Airbnb focuses on room nights per day.
 Metrics such as Active Customers but also Paying Customers are more effective in subscription-based businesses based on the freemium model since they drive revenue for the business.

 Upcoming blogs covering various models of growth teams will give you a better understanding of where and how to best utilize such teams for your business.
-In the next blog we will talk about different team structures of growth focussed teams.
+In the next blog, we will talk about different team structures of growth focussed teams.